-With franchises including Pirates of the Caribbean, Alice in Wonderland and Fantastic Beasts and Where to Find Them under his belt, a long-term working relationship with Tim Burton resulting in over nine films, it's fair to say that the actor has an impressive net worth.
+With franchises including Pirates of the Caribbean and Fantastic Beasts and Where to Find Them under his belt and a long-term working relationship with Tim Burton which has resulted in over nine films, it's fair to say that the actor can be expected to have an impressive net worth.

 What is Johnny Depp's net worth?